 I think mindfulness is something that gets lost for most of us.
 We’re so busy going to meetings, side-hustling, and trying to do all the million and one things that society says we have to do in order to be successful.
 In reality, though, sometimes the best thing we can do is stop, breathe, and remind ourselves that we’ve got this.

-The next time that you want to throw up because of a bad grade, or you want to cry because a coworker said something, remember that.
+The next time that you want to throw up because of a bad grade, or you want to cry because a coworker said something mean, remember that.
 Close your eyes, take a deep breath, and focus on the moment.
 Remind yourself that it’s just a bad day, not a bad life.

 Breathe.
 Focus.
 Be mindful.
 You’ll get through it.
 I believe in you.